canonical/docs.conjure-up.io/en/walkthrough.md

 ## Summary

 Finally, the summary screen presents you with all the information necessary to access and start using your big software.
-In **Figure 8** we provide you with how to access and use your **kubectl** binary along with the Kubernetes **cluster-info** and how to access the **Kibana** dashboard for viewing things such as Filebeat and Topbeat.
+In the below figure we provide you with how to access and use your **kubectl** binary along with the Kubernetes **cluster-info** and how to access the **Kibana** dashboard for viewing things such as Filebeat and Topbeat.